 Are SCP productions appropriate for kids?

 It depends on the show!
-Twelfth Night, for example, has some bawdy comedy and minor suggestive material.
+King Lear, for example, has some violence and explores themes of death and madness.
 Shakespeare wasn't writing with five-year-olds in mind, so parents should use discretion when bringing young children, but Clark Park is a family friendly space that SCP fully respects and embraces.

 Are SCP productions accessible to people with disabilities?